1. Can you review a contract and section 32 for me?

 We offer value for money.
 We may be a law firm, but we don’t carry the same price tag.
 We remain competitive in price and we offer the quality of service that you should expect from your conveyancer, including ongoing communication and updates about the conveyancing process, lodging a caveat on the title if applicable to protect your interest in the property prior to settlement, and advising you of your rights and obligations along the way.
 These are just a few of the ways we look after you.
 You are also protected by our professional indemnity insurance.

 4. Where are we based in Victoria?

-We are located at Suite 4, Level 6, 451 Little Bourke Street, Melbourne.
-The located of our office verses the location of the property does not affect the quality of our conveyancing service one bit, and the beauty of being located in Melbourne CBD is that we are 5 minutes down the road from most of the settlement venues.
+We are located at Level 19/114 William St., Melbourne.
+The location of our office versus the location of the property does not affect the quality of our conveyancing service one bit, and the beauty of being located in Melbourne CBD is that we are 5 minutes down the road from most of the settlement venues.
 This eliminates the need to hire a settlement agent on your behalf, reducing your cost.